edwinmeyer/contacts-api-service/README.md

 ***Create Seeded Data For Testing the API***
 The file db/seeds.rb is used to create test data and store it in the database.
-It is initially empty except for some comments.
-**&ndash;** Replace it with the following code that creates two contacts records, each with two associated notes records:
+It is initially empty except for some comments. speciallyReplace it with the following code that creates two contacts records, each with two associated notes records:

 ```ruby
   contact = Contact.create(first_name: "Abraham", last_name: "Lincoln",